Professor David C Wilson MBE - President

 He was recruited in 1984 as a founding member of ISWA's first Working Group, on Hazardous Wastes (WGHW), and also of the Editorial Board for ISWA's peer-reviewed journal Waste Management & Research; and continues to serve on both.

-Enda Kiernan - Junior Vice President
+Enda Kiernan - Senior Vice President

-Professor Jim Baird - Immediate Past President
+Professor Margaret Bates - Immediate Past President